 Digital care and support planning standard

-The PRSB is working in partnership with North West London Collaboration of Clinical Commissioning Groups (CCGs) to develop the digital care and support planning standard, so that these plans can be effectively shared between patients, carers and all the health and care professionals involved in that person's care.
+The PRSB is working in partnership with North West London Collaboration of Clinical Commissioning Groups (CCGs) to develop the digital care and support planning standard so that care plans can be effectively shared between patients, carers and all the health and care professionals involved in a person’s care.

-Developing a standard for generic care planning, including end of life treatment, will contribute towards the creation of a more joined-up care system.
-Standards will also help to enable people to manage their own care, with the support of a wide range of services including GPs, hospitals, occupational therapy and social care.
+Developing a standard for generic care planning, including end-of-life treatment, will contribute towards the creation of a more joined-up health and care system.
+Standards will also help to enable people to manage their own care, with the support of a wide range of services including GPs, hospitals, occupational therapy and social care, among others.

 The workshop gave people the opportunity to discuss the suggested headings for each section of the standard.
 Feedback and advice will be taken onboard, before we develop a survey which will be issued to a wider group of professionals.
 We are expecting the final report to be issued at the end of 2017 or early 2018.